chef/win32-certstore/README.md

 ### Retrieve certificate

-Retrieve properties of a valid certificate from valid certificate store and returns output in hash format.
+Retrieve properties of a certificate from certificate store and returns output in hash format.

-**Notes: The certificate_name should be valid `Issuer CN name` of the certificate**
+**Notes: The certificate_name should be valid `CN or Common Name` of the certificate**

 ```
+certificate_name = 'GlobalSign Root CA'
 Win32::Certstore.open("Root") do |store|
     store.retrieve(certificate_name)
 end